aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-Basic/python/README.md

     # To accept the MongoDB SSPL, change from USER_REJECTS_SSPL to USER_ACCEPTS_SSPL
     self.accept_sspl_license: MongoDbSsplLicenseAcceptance = MongoDbSsplLicenseAcceptance.USER_REJECTS_SSPL
     ```
+14. Optionally configure alarm notifications.
+If you choose to configure alarms, change the value of the `alarm_email_address` variable in `package/config.py` to the desired email address to receive alarm notifications:

+    ```python
+    self.alarm_email_address: Optional[str] = 'username@yourdomain.com'
+    ```
-14. Deploy all the stacks in the sample app:
+15. Deploy all the stacks in the sample app:

     ```bash
     cdk deploy "*"
     ```
-15. Once you are finished with the sample app, you can tear it down by running:
+16. Once you are finished with the sample app, you can tear it down by running:

     ```bash
     cdk destroy "*"